RESETHACKER-COMMUNITY/Resources/Writeups/javascript.md

     Select Js in the Options : In case you want to See all the Js files) Select XHR(XML HTTP Request or Simply fetching remote file with javascript) : In case you want to See Request made by javascript.

-## Do a Stactic Analysis (Idea is to finding vulnerabilty in Js code by understanding the how website is using javascripts then breaking it):
+## Do a Stactic Analysis (Idea is to finding vulnerabilty in Js code by understanding "How JavaScript is used in website? then breaking it):

   #### Identifying and gathering JavaScript files in an application.